TLCTC Framework Glossary

 - Abuse of Functions (Cluster #1)

-- A threat cluster where an attacker abuses the logic or scope of existing, legitimate software functions, features, or configurations for malicious purposes.
+A threat cluster where an attacker abuses the logic or scope of existing, legitimate software functions, features, or configurations for malicious purposes.
 This manipulation occurs through standard interfaces using expected input types (data, parameters, configurations, sequence of actions), but in a way that subverts the intended purpose or security controls.
-The generic vulnerability exploited is the scope, complexity, or inherent trust placed in legitimate software functions, features, and configurations.

 - Asset